Australian paintings

 |

 While the art of the Bradshaw people survived for tens of thousands of years, the art of the people at the time of European colonisation was usually more ephemeral.
-Typically painted on sand or on the body, the whole tribe was the canvas, and there was little separation between artists and art consumer.
+Typically painted on sand, bark or the human body, the whole tribe was the canvas and there was little separation between artists and art consumer.
 The visual representations were combined with song and dance to weave history, mythology and the geography of the land into a whole that is greater than the sum of the individual parts.
-They may have given directions to a billabong, an account of an historical encounter with another tribe or depicted a mythical man turning into a kookaburra during the dreamtime.
+For example, they may have given directions to a billabong, an account of an historical encounter with another tribe or depicted a mythical man turning into a kookaburra during the dreamtime.
 Such paintings offered value to hunters, people on walkabout as well as the storytellers entrusted to communicate the essence of the tribe's identity and the individual's place within it.
 They also made each individual feel that they were of the landscape, the environment and a community.

 When European artists arrived in the 18th century, they brought with them the traditions of the "old" world.
 The likes of Eugéne von Guérard and Nicholas Chevalier tended to paint what they saw and the value of the work was principally in its aesthetics qualities.
-Like most artists, they strove for a sense of uniqueness and they tried to find it by painting the Australian land.
-Despite being technically skilled, most of their early paintings neither captured the look nor the feeling of the Australian landscape.
-The Australian land is messy and random.
-The trees are twisted with the chaotic look of an old lady's broken fingers.
-The bark hangs like a poor child wearing the well-used hand-me-downs of an older sibling.
-The earth is littered with leaves and old branches.
+Like most artists, they strove for a sense of uniqueness and they tried to find it by painting the Australian land; however, despite being technically skilled, most of their early paintings neither captured the look nor the feeling of the Australian landscape.
+Specifically, the Australian land is messy and random; the trees are twisted with the chaotic look of an old lady's broken fingers, the bark hangs like a poor child wearing the well-used hand-me-downs of an older sibling and the earth is littered with leaves and old branches.
 Furthermore, because the topsoil is thin, it reveals the immense history of the earth; its faults, its fossils, its bones and its sediment.
 The colours are dull and contrast is slight; however, with this dullness, comes great complexity of colour.
-These unique characteristics were not conveyed in the European's paintings.
+These unique characteristics were not conveyed in the Europeans' paintings.
 Instead, the paintings looked and felt more like the French Alps or the rolling hills of Ireland.
-The Europeans used deep colours of monotone green that made Australia seem new and fertile.
-They used deep blues in conjunction with white to create feelings of contrast.
+The Europeans used deep colours of monotone green that made Australia seem new and fertile and deep blues in conjunction with white to create feelings of contrast.
 Some artists even tried to further emphasise the uniqueness with a few naked Aborigines include for token value.
 Unfortunately, they made Aborigines look more like black Romans who forgot to put on their tunics.

 Buffaloe Range from the West.

-One artist who did manage to attain a sense of regional definition was Convict artist W.B Gould.
-Rather than find his uniqueness in the land, Gould found it in the people.
-His painting "The landlord" offers an insight into the origins of Australia's larrikin personality.
-It depicts a suited man with a toothless grin.
+One artist who did manage to attain a sense of regional definition was Convict artist W.B Gould but rather than find his uniqueness in the land, Gould found it in the people.
+For example, his painting "The landlord" offered an insight into the origins of Australia's larrikin personality.
+It depicted a suited man with a toothless grin.
 Strict convention amongst noble man of the time was a deadpan expression; especially if one's teeth were missing.
 Without doubt, Gould had painted an ex-Convict whose desire to conform to social prestige had been surpassed by a self-effacing personality.
-By painting a man with a toothless grin, not only was Gould changing portraiture, he was also redefining those values associated with success.
+By painting a man with a toothless grin, not only was Gould changing the conventions of portraiture, he was also redefining those values associated with success.

 Frederick

-Whereas the pre-war years had been dominated by artists from the Heildleburg School, the post-war years saw a group of artists from outside of the art schools take over.
+Whereas the pre-war years had been dominated by artists from the Heildleburg School, the post-war years saw a group of mostly self-taught artists from outside of the art schools take over.
 The chief group among these were the Angry Penguins, which included the notable names of John Perceval, Arthur Boyd, Sidney Nolan, Albert Tucker, and Charles Blackman.
 The Angry Penguins felt that Australian art and Australia itself was far too restrictive and their aim was to modernise it with the psychological power of surrealism and expressionism.
+Where the group differed from European and American expressionism was the infusion of a cerebral concept to compliment the desire to liberate the emotional power of a subject via abreaction.

-Albert Tucker’s works were the most disturbing of the groups.
-Tucker painted decaying carcasses of animals killed in a drought.
-Yet even in death the animals do not find peace; they loom large at the beholder as if they are the mutant remains of the apocalypse.
+Albert Tucker’s works were perhaps the most disturbing of the groups.
+Tucker painted decaying carcasses of animals killed in a drought yet even in death the animals do not find peace; they loom large at the beholder as if they are the mutant remains of the apocalypse.
 In addition, Tucker depicted the darker side humanity - showing fear, trauma, anxiety and struggle.
 It was this disturbance that in turn laid the groundwork for new forms of thinking and awareness.

 Albert Tucker